batjko/api-boilerplate/README.md

 For example:

-- Koa makes the service very lightweight and fast.
-Just add routes under the routes folder and `app.use(myRoute)` them in app.js or whatever.
+- Fastify makes the service very lightweight and fast.
+Just add routes under the routes folder and `app.register(myRoute)` them in app.js or whatever.

 > An example route is the /healthCheck one, which also has an integration test (see below), and can be used to report service health to some monitoring solution.